Group-level Kubernetes clusters (FREE)

-Similar to project Kubernetes clusters, Group-level Kubernetes clusters allow you to connect a Kubernetes cluster to your group, enabling you to use the same cluster across multiple projects.
+Similar to project-level and instance-level Kubernetes clusters, group-level Kubernetes clusters allow you to connect a Kubernetes cluster to your group, enabling you to use the same cluster across multiple projects.

-For each project under a group with a Kubernetes cluster, GitLab will
+For each project under a group with a Kubernetes cluster, GitLab creates a restricted

 in the project namespace.

-In the case of sub-groups, GitLab will use the cluster of the closest ancestor group to the project, provided the cluster is not disabled.
+If the project's cluster is available and not disabled, GitLab uses the project's cluster before using any cluster belonging to the group containing the project.
+In the case of subgroups, GitLab uses the cluster of the closest ancestor group to the project, provided the cluster is not disabled.

-With GitLab Premium, you can associate more than one Kubernetes clusters to your group.
-That way you can have different clusters for different environments, like dev, staging, production, etc.
+You can associate more than one Kubernetes cluster to your group, and maintain different clusters for different environments, such as development, staging, and production.